-When the outdoor temperature is very high, 82 degrees and above, we implement inclement weather protocol.
+When the outdoor temperature is very high, 85 degrees and above, we implement inclement weather protocol.
 All campus facilities have HVAC, air conditioning and heat.
 However other strategies are also implemented as needed:

-- Open windows upon arrival. - Utilize portable, ceiling and other installed fans. - Keep classroom lights off, and heat generating appliances off. - Share cool spaces with colleagues. - Utilize cooler indoor campus spaces such as libraries, multi-purpose rooms and other common spaces as alternate locations for outdoor activities. - Encourage students to wear cool clothing. - Encourage students to bring water bottles to school. - Ensure student access to water and encourage students stay hydrated. - Monitor students and watch for adverse effects from the heat and seek help from the school nurse or health office specialist for students or staff members who display symptoms of dehydration, heat exhaustion or other health concerns. - Minimize exerting activities and ensure that there is a post PE cool down period of at least ten (10) minutes prior to returning to the classroom following any strenuous activity in the warm weather.
-PE activities will be indoors, and will minimize the amount of movement appropriately for the temperature and space. - Recess and lunch will be indoors. - All instruction continues as normal.
+- Open windows upon arrival. - Use of air conditioning (available in all classrooms/spaces). - Utilize portable, ceiling and other installed fans. - Keep classroom lights off, and heat generating appliances off. - Share cool spaces with colleagues. - Utilize cooler indoor campus spaces such as libraries, multi-purpose rooms and other common spaces as alternate locations for outdoor activities. - Encourage students to wear cool clothing.
+No flip flops please. - Encourage students to bring water bottles to school. - Ensure student access to water and encourage students stay hydrated. - Monitor students and watch for adverse effects from the heat and seek help from the school nurse or health office specialist for students or staff members who display symptoms of dehydration, heat exhaustion or other health concerns. - Minimize exerting activities and ensure that there is a post PE cool down period of at least ten (10) minutes prior to returning to the classroom following any strenuous activity in the warm weather.
+PE activities will be indoors, and will minimize the amount of movement appropriately for the temperature and space.

+- Recess and lunch will be indoors. - All instruction continues as normal

-On extremely hot days SMMUSD will blast information about whether or not a minimum day is going to be called, or if school will be cancelled.
+On extremely hot days SMMUSD will blast information about whether or not a minimum day is going to be called, or if school will be canceled.
 It is always at the parents' discretion as to whether or not to pick up their child from school, or keep them home, in the case of an inclement weather day.
-However, the absences will be mark Unexcused unless noted by SMMUSD that they will be marked as Excused.
+However, the absences will be marked Unexcused unless noted by SMMUSD that they will be marked as Excused.